-This course is a continuation of MUS 231.
-Emphasis is placed on vocal techniques and the study of styles and periods of choral literature.
+study of styles and periods of choral literature.
 Upon completion, students should be able to demonstrate skills needed to participate in choral singing leading to performance.
 This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.

-MUS 233 Band III 0 2 0 1

-This course is a continuation of MUS 134.
-Emphasis is placed on band techniques and the study and performance of a variety of styles and periods of band literature.
+MUS 233 Band III 0 2 0 1 Prerequisites: MUS 134 Corequisites: None FA, SP College Transfer Course This course is a This course is a continuation of MUS 134.
+Emphasis is placed on band techniques and the study and performar and performance of a variety of styles and periods of band literature.
 Upon completion, students should be able to demonstrate skills needed to participate in ensemble playing leading to performance.
-This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.
+This course has been approved for transfer under the CAA and ICAA l as a pre-I najor and/or elective course requirement.

-MUS 234 Band IV 0 2 0 1

-This course is a continuation of MUS 233.
-Emphasis is placed on band techniques and the study and performance of a variety of styles and periods of band literature.
+MUS 234 Band IV 0 2 0 1 Prerequisites: MUS 233 Corequisites: None College Transfer Course This course is a This course is a continuation of MUS 233.
+Emphasis is placed on band techniques and the study and performar and performance of a variety of styles and periods of band literature.
 Upon completion, students should be able to demonstrate skills needed to participate in ensemble playing leading to performance.
 This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.

-MUS 235 Jazz Ensemble III 0 2 0 1
+MUS 235 Jazz Ensemble III